hamk-ai-autumn2024/ai_generated_examples/README.md

 generate a kawaii calculator using HTML5 and JS

 # Painting program (paint.html) Claude 3.5 Sonnet
-Generate painting program similar to Microsoft Paint using JavaScript and HTML5 Canvas.
-The painting program should have at least the following features:
+Generate a painting app similar to Microsoft Paint using JavaScript and HTML5 Canvas.
+The painting app should have at least the following features:
-- draw with mouse
+- draw with mouse (hold mouse down)
 - eraser tool with mouse (draw with background color)
 - adjust the line width
 - fill closed area starting from the point clicked
-- change the drawing color and fill color
+- change the drawing color (triggering color selector)
+- change the fill color
 - draw filled rectangles by dragging the mouse from left upper corner
 - empty the canvas
 Make sure you handle drag events correctly, so they don't trigger browser default actions.